Tsukimichi: Moonlit Fantasy Season 2 International Release Window, Cast, Director, Teaser Trailer And More Details

 Who is starring in Tsukimichi: Moonlit Fantasy Season 2?

+Protagonist Makoto Misumi is voiced by Natsuki Hanae, best known for playing Tanjiro Kamado in the popular "Demon Slayer" series.
+In the English dub, Makoto is voiced by anime veteran Dallas Reid, who has plied his trade on such well-known shows as "One Piece" and "Attack on Titan."
 Makoto has a few allies in the fantasy world he finds himself in, mainly Tomoe and Mio, who are voiced by Ayane Sakura and Akari Kitou, respectively.
-Sakura has worked on a number of hit shows over the years, including "Your Lie in April" (Tsubaki Sawabe) and "Attack on Titan" (Gabi Braun).
-She's perhaps best known for playing Ochaco Uraraka, one of the main characters in "My Hero Academia."
+Sakura has worked on a number of hit shows over the years, though she's perhaps best known for playing Ochaco Uraraka in "My Hero Academia."
 Kitou, meanwhile, is famous for voicing "Demon Slayer" deuteragonist Nezuko Kamado, the cursed sister of Tanjiro.

 Is there a trailer for Tsukimichi: Moonlit Fantasy Season 2?